Kerala Local Body Election 2020 dates, schedule: 3 way fight between LDF-UDF-BJP explained

 The results are important as it would suggest which way the political winds are blowing ahead of the crucial assembly elections to be held five months from now.
 In the years 2012 and 2015, the coalition that won a majority of the local bodies have gone on to win the assembly elections.

 This time the LDF has the edge as it has been lauded for the manner in which its government handled the floods as well as the pandemic.
-However it would find itself on the back-foot, if the Kerala Gold Smuggling case were to become a poll issue.
+However, it would find itself on the back-foot, if the Kerala Gold Smuggling case were to become a poll issue.

 The UDF finds itself on the back-foot due to the lack of charismatic leaders and rampant factionalism within.
 For the BJP it would be all about bettering its earlier performance.